 Therese, or Aunty T as she is affectionately known by everybody, joined us in 2001 after a celebrated career in the Gambian civil service, in which she rose to become Permanent Secretary at the Ministry of Health.

-Research, development and digital Lead Based in the UK but travelling between our programmes, Simon develops and implements improvements to our systems.
+Research, development and digital Lead Bringing 20+ years of humanitarian and development experience, based in the UK but travelling between our programmes, Simon develops and implements improvements and innovations to our systems.

 Andrea and Barry Coleman in Lesotho

 Riders for Health was founded in 1996 by British couple Andrea and Barry Coleman along with American motorcycle racer Randy Mamola.
 Their aim was to find ways of getting healthcare consistently and cost-effectively to remote communities in Africa making sure nobody died because of lack of transport.